NOZIZWE DUBE

-PhD candidate International and European Law (Maastricht University)
+PhD candidate in EU law (Maastricht University)

-Bachelor and Master of Laws graduate (Katholieke Universiteit Leuven)
+Master of Laws (Katholieke Universiteit Leuven)

-Young European of 2017
+Young European of 2017 (Schwarzkopf Stiftung)

 I am a Bachelor and Master of Laws graduate (KU Leuven).
 As part of the Erasmus+ programme, I studied at Venice International University (Italy) in the Globalization Programme, during which I received an award for academic excellence.
 Throughout my studies, I specialised in International and European Union law and Public law.
 My masters thesis was titled: ‘The restitution of colonial collections in Belgium: A solution from the human right to culture?’.
 This thesis explores the classification of colonial collections within Belgian and EU private law and elaborates on how the regimes of inalienability and imprescriptibility pose challenges to indigenous communities in the Global South who may wish to request the restitution of these goods.
 It subsequently explores whether the human right to culture is a viable avenue for indigenous communities in the Global South to pursue the restitution of their plundered cultural heritage.